LinkUpStudio/ruby-course-presentations/1/PITCHME.md

 'This string is so long, it does not fit nicely into your code, so you can use this "multiline" concatenation technique, and deserve a cookie for being nice.'
 #=> "This string is so long, it does not fit nicely into your code, so you can use this \"multiline\" concatenation technique, and deserve a cookie for being nice."

-'This string is so long, it does not fit nicely' \
+'This string is so long, it does not fit nicely ' \
 'into your code, so you can use this "multiline" ' \
 'concatenation technique, and deserve ' \
 'a cookie for being nice.'